finopsfoundation/framework/_resources/project--adopting-finops-avoiding-pitfalls.md

 ## Understand the difference between optimization and cost management
-Making the distinction between cost management and optimisation is crucial as it highlights how you benefit from the cloud, Cost management focuses on waste reduction (removing unused resources, cleaning old data etc`) and commitments, while optimisation ensures you only buy the minimal resources that provide the best money for value and answer the business requirement, not the developer assumptions on requirements.
+Making the distinction between cost management and optimization is crucial as it highlights how you benefit from the cloud, Cost management focuses on waste reduction (removing unused resources, cleaning old data etc`) and commitments, while optimization ensures you only buy the minimal resources that provide the best money for value and answer the business requirement, not the developer assumptions on requirements.

-Thinking about it in medical terms, cost management is treating the symptom while optimisation is studying the source issue and dealing with that.
+Thinking about it in medical terms, cost management is treating the symptom while optimization is studying the source issue and dealing with that.

 ### Optimization:
 Working with Product, Architects, Developers and Business to define the new software while tailoring the cloud resource to match the need and efficiency of the product (not the resources as they are used in the development environment).